 I completed all of my training at Regent’s School of Psychotherapy and Psychology where I gained a Master and Post Masters Degree in Existential Counselling Psychology and an Advanced Diploma in Existential Psychotherapy.
 I completed my training in 2007.

-My clinical experience has been gained from working in a variety of settings giving me a broad understanding of different mental health contexts.
-I have working for the NHS, in education, in staff counselling, in charities working with women and the homeless, and in private practice.
+My clinical experience has been gained from working in a variety of settings giving me the opportunity to work with different client groups and gain a broad understanding of different mental health contexts.
+I have worked for the NHS, in education, in staff counselling, in charities working with women and the homeless, and in private practice.

 My personal experience of different cultures and migration have given me a particular insight into questions of identity and difference.
 I speak fluently Swiss-German and German and have knowledge of the Italian and French language and culture.